PeterEltgroth/account-cics-microservice/README.md

 ### Backstage Plugin

-This option is not demonstrated in this proof-of-concept repository.
-Tanzu Application Platform is built upon [Backstage](https://backstage.io/).
-Backstage has [many plugins](https://backstage.io/) available, and it should be possible to build an OpenLegacy plugin which would interact with OpenLegacy SaaS APIs or the `ol` CLI to consolidate the overall customer experience.
+Tanzu Application Platform GUI is built on [Backstage](https://backstage.io/) which has many [plugins](https://backstage.io/plugins); however, TAP GUI currently DOES NOT support the installation of third-party plugins.

 ## Modifications to OpenLegacy generated files